techworkersco/twc-site-berlin/statute.md

 2.2.2

 Members that physically participate in the assembly have the right to vote.
 A simple majority is sufficient to approve any decision, unless specified otherwise.
 The vote is collected by a show of hands.

+2.2.3

+It is responsibility of the Coordination Team to handle a membership registry.
+The registry must exist in at least two physical copies.
+The registry contains a list of IDs of TWC Members together with notes on non-identifying personal physical details.
+A member receives its ID after the approval vote.
+It also receives a membership card with the ID printed on it.

+The IDs in the registry should never be paired with identifying or sensitive information.

+2.2.4

+During a voting session, if the members of the assembly believe that a person participating in the voting session is not a member of Berlin TWC, they can request the validation of the membership.

+The validation requires the following steps:

+* The Coordination Team verifies that the member is able to produce a membership card
+* The Coordination Team privately verifies that the ID on the card is present in the registry
+* Once found the entry in the registry, they validate that the notes on the physical details match the person.

 2.3